ibm-cloud-docs/cis/range-concept.md

 * Configure load balancers: Support TCP health checks, automatic failover, and traffic steering to optimize performance and maintain high availability across Range-enabled services.
 * Proxy protocol support: Preserve client IP visibility across proxy and load balancer setups, which is critical for accurate logging, security policy enforcement, and auditing.

-Range application is only available to Enterprise customers for an additional cost, and is priced per bandwidth usage.
+Range applications are only available to Enterprise customers for an additional cost, and is priced per bandwidth usage.
 {: note}

 ## Range application use cases